HawawEnFolie/FaultyFreezerAlarm/README.md

 ## ⟪ FEATURES ⟫

-**▰ High-Precision Acquisition ⪢** Temperature reading every 10 seconds via an industrial PT100 probe and a MAX31865 amplifier (SPI communication).
+**▰ High-Precision Acquisition ⪢** Temperature reading every 10 minutes via an industrial PT100 probe and a MAX31865 amplifier (SPI communication).

 **▰ Cellular Connectivity ⪢** Automated SMS alerts sent over the mobile network using AT commands on a SIMCom A7670E module.